derailed/motion-awesome/README.md

 + text:  prepends some text to your decorated label or button.
 + color: sets the icon color.
 If this is not set the icon color will match the text color if specified.

 ## ATTA BOYS!

-This gem was inspired by Hiroshi HORIKI(@pchw) https://github.com/pchw/fontawesome
+This gem was inspired by Hiroshi Horiki(@pchw) https://github.com/pchw/fontawesome

 ## Contact